michelfernandez/cove/site/content/english/signaturestandards.md

 ---
-title: QES vs. AES at a glance.
-At Skribble you have the choice.
+title: SES, AES & QES at a glance.
+At Skribble you have the choice
 description: How much legal weight do you need?
 The law distinguishes between qualified e-signatures (QES) and advanced e-signatures (AES).
 draft: false
 slug: signaturestandards